milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 Additionally, we use identifiers for marketing activities (such as behavioral advertisements promoting the Netflix service or Netflix content through use of cookies and resettable identifiers) which can be considered “sharing” under CCPA (see section “Communications and Marketing Preferences” → “Marketing of the Netflix service using cookies and similar technologies”).

-Categories of personal information used for “targeted advertising” (considered “sharing” under CCPA) in the context of our ad supported subscription plan: identifiers and geolocation data (for example, Advertisers may select Advertisements to be displayed to devices in a specific city or state).
+Categories of personal information used for “targeted advertising” (considered “sharing” under CCPA): identifiers and geolocation data (for example, Advertisers may select Advertisements to be displayed to devices in a specific city or state).
 We allow Advertisers to use these categories of personal information to deliver Advertisements on the Netflix service.
-Such use may be considered "sharing" under CCPA (see section “Advertising Choices (Netflix Ad Supported Subscription Plans)”).
+Such use may be considered "sharing" under CCPA (see section “Advertising Choices”).

 Business purpose of selling or sharing personal information

-We engage in the sale and sharing and also have sold or shared (as defined under CCPA) the above categories of personal information for the following business or commercial purposes: to send marketing messages, and operate our ad supported subscription plan.
+We engage in the sale and sharing and also have sold or shared (as defined under CCPA) the above categories of personal information for the following business or commercial purposes: to send marketing messages, and support Advertisements.

+In the last 12 months, any sale or sharing of personal information was limited to Netflix marketing activities and operating our ad supported subscription plan.

 Retention of Personal Information

 We may retain personal information as required or permitted by applicable laws and regulations, including to honor your choices, for our billing or records purposes, and to fulfill the purposes described in this Privacy Statement.
-Specifically, we retain personal information for as long as necessary to provide our service; to administer and operate our business; to research, analyze, and improve our services; to operate our ad supported subscription plan; for safety, security, and fraud prevention; and to comply with law and enforce our Terms of Use.
+Specifically, we retain personal information for as long as necessary to provide our service; to administer and operate our business; to research, analyze, and improve our services; to send marketing and informational messages; to support Advertisements; for safety, security, and fraud prevention; and to comply with law and enforce the Netflix Terms of Use.
 Our retention of personal information is based on many factors such as your relationship with Netflix (for example, whether you are a Netflix current member); the nature of the personal information; compliance with our legal obligations; and/or defending or resolving actual or anticipated legal claims.
 We take reasonable measures to destroy or de-identify personal information in a secure manner when it is no longer required.
-For information about deletion, removal and retention of personal information, please see help.netflix.com/node/100625.
+For information about deletion, removal and retention of personal information, please see help.netflix.com/node/126558.

 Your California Privacy Rights